-Varnishing Pontius Pilate and putting in

-front teeth 1.80

-Putting new tail on rooster of St. Peter

-and mending his coat 4.05

-Touching up and regilding guardian

-angel 3.60

-Washing servant of high priest and putting 5.00

-carmine on his cheeks 1.40

-Renewing Heaven, adjusting the stars 1.40

-0.00

-and cleaning the moon 9.00

-Touching up Purgatory and renewing 4 00

-lost souls 4.20

-Taking spots off son of Tobias .90

-Putting rings in Sarah's ears 1.35

-Brightening up flames of hell, putting new

-left horn on the devil and cleaning tail 14.00

-Two hours doing different jobs for the

-Damned 3.00

-Putting new sandals on Abraham and

-restoring lost tails and horns to his flocks 6.40

-Cleaning Balaam's Ass and putting new

-shoes on him 2.10

-Painting new Jonah, new ropes on the

-vessel and enlarging the whale's mouth

-Putting new leaves on Adam and Eve......
+The following is a bill presented by a painter who had been employed to touch up some decorations in an old church: Correcting the Ten Commandments.....
+Varnishing Pontius Pilate and putting in front teeth...
+1.80 Putting new tail on rooster of St. Peter and mending his coat 4.05 Touching up and regilding guardian 3.60 angel.....
+Washing servant of high priest and putting carmine on his cheeks...
+1.40 Renewing Heaven, adjusting the stars and cleaning the moon......
+9.00 Touching up Purgatory and renewing lost souls....
+4.20 Taking spots off son of Tobias..... .90 Putting rings in Sarah's ears.....
+1.35 Brightening up flames of hell, putting new left horn on the devil and cleaning tail.
+14.00 Two hours doing different jobs for the Damned....
+3.00 Putting new sandals on Abraham and restoring lost tails and horns to his flocks 6.40 Cleaning Balaam's Ass and putting new 2.10 shoes on him...
+Painting new Jonah, new ropes on the 2.65 vessel and enlarging the whale's mouth Putting new leaves on Adam and Eve...